 Paints for roofs and facades

 However, for a variety of reasons it may not always be desirable to paint surfaces white.
-In another recent study, scientists at Columbia University have designed a two-layer coating whose top layer can be adapted to absorb different wavelengths of visible light so that the desired colour is visible.
+In another study, scientists at Columbia University have designed a two-layer coating whose top layer can be adapted to absorb different wavelengths of visible light so that the desired colour is visible.
 This material generates a cooling effect of between 3 °C and 15 °C below that of conventional paint of the same colour.
 According to the authors, it is a “simple, inexpensive and scalable” solution.

 Dynamic systems